tud-amr/m3p2i-aip/README.md

 ## Run the scripts

 If you want to test the MPPI, you will need two instances of Isaac Gym, one for the rollouts, and one for the "real system".
-Run the commands below in two terminals from the */scripts* folder:
+Run the commands below in two terminals from the `scripts` folder:
 ````
 python3 reactive_tamp.py --robot $(robot_type) --task $(task_type)
 ````